 A fight so important in boxing history that it sparked the creation of a feature film biopic, The Fighter (2010), Micky Ward and Arturo Gatti’s 2002 meeting, the first of their trilogy, goes down as one of the greatest showings of heart from two boxers in a ring since the sport was first televised.

-‘Irish’ Micky Ward, a relatively unknown journeyman from Lowell, Massachusetts, beat world lightweight contender Arturo Gatti in what turned out to be nothing short of war.
+‘Irish’ Micky Ward, a relatively unknown journeyman from Lowell, Massachusetts, beat world lightweight contender Arturo Gatti in what turned out to be nothing short of a war.

 Ward subsequently lost the two remaining fights of their trilogy, as Gatti went on to win the WBC World Lightweight title in his next bout, but the Canadian maintains that those three fights were the most grueling of his career.

-Diego Corrales José Luis Castillo, (2005)
+Diego Corrales v José Luis Castillo, (2005)

 It might just be a coincidence that some of the greatest boxing matches happened to be contested at lightweight, but it’d be a farce to dismiss Diego Corrales’ victory over José Luis Castillo for the WBC lightweight belt in May 2005.